hoverbike1/TOTK-Mods-collection/README.md

 For example, the interior of a tube is typically more occluded (and hence darker) than the exposed outer surfaces, and becomes darker the deeper inside the tube one goes.
 It has a GPU performance cost.
 :exclamation: the "New 1008p" overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.
-New 1008p - FXAA Off, FSR Off, DynRes Off - Zero AO Bugs 1026p increase resolution to 1836x1026 without breaking Ambiant Occlusion :exclamation:Overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.
+New 1008p - FXAA Off, FSR Off, DynRes Off - Zero AO Bugs 1026p increase resolution to 1836x1026 without breaking Ambiant Occlusion.
+FSR Off includes both FSR sharpening filter, and FSR scaler.
+:exclamation:Overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.
 360p, 540p and 720p require to change the "Resolution" scaling in Yuzu graphics settings (This setting is just called 'resolution'), but they look a bit blurry.
   - 540p and x2 = 1080p